eelisee/bandit_playground/README.md

-# Variance-aware Algorithms for Stochastic Bandit Problems
+# A Reproducible Framework for Fair Evaluation of Variance-Aware Bandit Algorithms

 This repository contains the implementation of various multi-armed bandit algorithms and a dashboard for visualizing their performance.
 The goal is to compare the effectiveness of different algorithms in maximizing rewards and minimizing regret over time.